gortonator/AlignWebsiteStudent/README.md

 ALIGN diagram pdf files in this repositories.
 For more details of the Database construction, you can look inside the sql_scripts folder for the SQL Scripts to create the Databases.

-## Student Facing APIs Documentation:
+## Student Facing has the following APIs: